microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 tags: inference
 ---

 This tutorial demonstrates the new automatic tensor parallelism feature for inference.
 Previously, the user needed to provide an injection policy to DeepSpeed to enable tensor parallelism.
-DeepSpeed now supports automatic tensor parallelism for HuggingFace models by simply setting the replace method to empty string "".
-This is convenient for when the injection policy of a model is not known and improving performance of models without kernel injection support.
+DeepSpeed now supports automatic tensor parallelism for HuggingFace models by default as long as kernel injection is not true and an injection policy is not provided.
+This is convenient for when the injection policy of a model is not known and for improving performance of models without kernel injection support.

 ```python
 # create the model